lizhyde5/HYDE_6070_CA04/README.md

 Code performes these tasks:

-1. Find Optimal Value of a Hyper-parameter: max_depth
+1. Find Optimal Value of a Hyper-parameter: Decision Tree (max_depth)

 2. Build Models with different Values of Hyperparameter: N_estimators Random Forest